 No less than 14 days after the last examination date, the exam takers shall receive the results of the exam including their scores, pass/fail status in each attempted subject area, and copies of their exam papers with each problem clearly scored and marked.
-In view of our goal to provide a formative assessment, the graders will strive to provide clear feedback.
+The graders will strive to provide clear feedback.
 Research advisors will be informed of their students' pass/fail status in each subject area.
 Solutions will be released in the same timeframe.
 Exam grades are at the sole discretion of the committee.